ecoscape-earth/ecoscape-layers/README.md

 - A key for the eBird Status and Trends API is obtainable from https://science.ebird.org/en/status-and-trends/download-data.
 This access key must also be used to set up the `ebirdst` R package in order to download range maps from eBird.
 Please consult the Installation and Data Access sections in https://cornelllabofornithology.github.io/ebirdst/index.html for instructions on configuring the R package.
 EcoScape currently uses version 1.2020.1 of `ebirdst`.

-For command line usage, define these keys as variables `REDLIST_KEY` and `EBIRD_KEY` in a Python file which can then be given as an argument.
-An example configuration file with dummy keys, `sample_config.py`, is provided for reference.
-For usage as a Python module, simply provide the keys upon initialization of any `RedList` instance.

 The initial terrain raster that we use to produce our layers originates from a global map produced by [Jung et al.](https://doi.org/10.1038/s41597-020-00599-8) and is available for download at https://zenodo.org/record/4058819 (iucn_habitatclassification_composite_lvl2_ver004.zip).
 It follows the [IUCN Red List Habitat Classification Scheme](https://www.iucnredlist.org/resources/habitat-classification-scheme).
 <!-- Since this raster is quite large, it is advisable to crop to the rough area of study rather than letting the package process the entire global landcover.
 We begin with a raster cropped to the United States. -->